IceBerge421/markdown-cv/index.md

 Britt, Rebecca K., & **Berge, PS** (2020). r/persona5 as a community of practice: A computational content analysis of expressed communication based on a Japanese role-playing game.
 Presented at the National Communication Association, Japan-US Communication Association.
 November 19–22, 2020, Indianapolis, IN [Virtual Event, Converted for COVID-19].

 `2019`
 **Berge, PS**; Eubanks, James; Nisbitt, Lacee; & Stevens, Amanda (2019).
 “Exploring the Rhetoric of Immersion and Identity in Virtual Reality.”
-Presented in Performance Expression and Identity within Multimodal Technologies at the meeting of the College Conference on Composition and Communications.
+Presented in Performance Expression and Identity within Multimodal Technologies at the College Conference on Composition and Communications.
 March 13–16, 2019, Pittsburgh, PA.

 ### Workshops Led